robotframework/robotframework/doc/api/index.rst

 This document describes the public API of Robot Framework.
-Installation, basic usage and wealth of other topics are covered in the `user guide`__.
+Installation, basic usage and wealth of other topics are covered in `Robot Framework User Guide`__.

 __ http://code.google.com/p/robotframework/wiki/UserGuide